nodeca/tabex/README.md

 Channels `!sys.*` are reserved for internal needs and extensions.
 Also `tabex` already has built-in events, emitted on some state changes:

-- __!sys.master__ - emitted when router in tab become master.
-Message data:
-  - `node_id` - id of "local" router node
-  - `master_id` - id of node that become master
-- __!sys.channels.refresh__ - emitted when any tab changes list of subscribed channels and after `!sys.master` event.
+- __!sys.channels.refresh__ - emitted when list of subscribed channels changed (or in specific case, when master tab switched).
 Message data:
   - `channels` - array of all channels subscribed in all tabs
 - __!sys.channels.add__ - emitted by `tabex.client` to notify router about new
   subscribed channel.
 Message data: